[[folder: Fridge Brilliance ]]

 * This didn't hit me until later.
 In the books, they can see the green glow of the city a mile away and it's easy to assume the entire city is made of emerald.
 You might wonder where they got all that rock.
 Then you realize that when they actually get to the city, they have green-tinted spectacles locked to their eyes that aren't taken off until they leave.
 In fact, *everyone* in the city wears those same specs.

 * Scarecrow's "brainy" statement when he gets his diploma: "the sum of the square roots of any two sides of an isosceles triangle is equal to the square root of the remaining side."
-This is incorrect mathematically (should say a right triangle) and I always assumed it was writer error.
+This is incorrect mathematically (should say a right triangle, should be "square" rather than "square root", and "any two sides" isn't correct as the remaining side has to be the one opposite the right angle) and I always assumed it was writer error.
 However, it is made clear that the Scarecrow was already intelligent and the diploma did not change anything other than his confidence.
-And his intelligence does not come from book-learning or schooling of any kind, so of course he wouldn't know the correct formula.
+And his intelligence does not come from book-learning or schooling of any kind, so he wouldn't know the correct formula.
 He just said it to FEEL smart.
-Of course the other explanation is that the whole story is Dorothy's dream, and she's the one who got the math wrong, being a kid and all.
+The other explanation is that the whole story is Dorothy's dream, and she's the one who got the math wrong, being a kid and all.

 * Professor Marvel seems like a shameless conman at first.
 But then realise he encounters an emotional teenager running away from home and makes up a story about a family member worrying about her and possibly falling ill.
 In doing so he convinces the child to safely return home instead of running off into Kansas on her own.